Favorite Kind of High

-"Favorite Kind of High" is a song by American pop recording artist Kelly Clarkson.
+"Favorite Kind of High" is a song by American pop singer Kelly Clarkson.
 It was released on May 19, 2023, by Atlantic Records as the second single from her tenth studio album, Chemistry (2023).
 It was written by Clarkson, Carly Rae Jepsen and Jesse Shatkin with production by the latter.
 The music video was filmed during Clarkson's show at the Belasco Theatre on April 24, 2023.
 The David Guetta remix version of the song was released on May 24, 2023.

 Composition

 "Favorite Kind of High" was written by Clarkson, Carly Rae Jepsen and Jesse Shatkin with production by Shatkin.
 Clarkson wanted her Chemistry album to cover the entire arch of a relationship, this is why it also includes happier songs.
 She describes the song as a "sexy-ass song" and how it's about "that high when you first see someone and you're like 'Oh, shit.'"